-1.1 Project Background
+1.1 Project background

-Biosis Pty Ltd was commissioned by Alliance Business Park Pty Ltd (ABP) to prepare an Offset Management Plan (OMP) for an offset site required for losses associated with the industrial and commercial development at 165 - 195 O'Herns Road, Epping, Victoria as outlined under referral 2017/7930 (Figure 1).
+Biosis Pty Ltd was commissioned by Alliance Business Park Pty Ltd (ABP) to prepare an Offset Management Plan (OMP) for an offset site required for losses associated with the industrial and commercial development at 165 - 195 O'Herns Road, Epping, Victoria (Alliance Business Park (East)) as outlined under referral 2017/7930.
+The location of the development site is shown in Figure 1.

 An ecological assessment of the O'Herns Road site, including a habitat hectare assessment, is documented by Biosis (2017a).
 That report identifies the condition and extent of native vegetation, including areas of Natural Temperate Grassland of the Victorian Volcanic Plain (NTGVVP) and Golden Sun Moth Synemon plana (GSM) habitat to be both impacted and protected in association with the proposed development (Figure 2).
-Biosis (2017a) was used, in conjunction with the Environment Protection and Biodiversity Conservation Act 1999 EPBC Act offsets policy, to identify the extent of NTGVVP and GSM habitat to be protected outside the project area.
+Biosis (2017a) was used, in conjunction with the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) Environmental Offsets Policy, to identify the extent of NTGVVP and GSM habitat to be protected outside the project area.

-A Planning Permit application has been approved by the City of Whittlesea for the industrial subdivision (716886).
+A Planning Permit application has been approved by the City of Whittlesea for the industrial subdivision of the proposed development site (716886).
 Clearing associated with the development of the subdivision was also assessed by the Department of Environment, Land, Water and Planning (DELWP) as part of the development approvals process.
-The development has also been assessed and approved by the Department of the Environment and Energy (DoEE) under the EPBC Act through referral 2017/7930.
+The development has also been assessed and approved by the Department of Environment and Energy (DoEE) under the EPBC Act through referral 2017/7930.

 The plans approved by Whittlesea Council would result in clearing of 1.608 hectares of native vegetation equivalent to NTGVVP.
-This impact would also result in the loss of 17 individuals of Matted Flax-lily Dianella amoena and 20.53 ha of GSM habitat (Figure 2).
+This impact would also result in the loss of 23 individuals of Matted Flax-lily Dianella amoena and 20.53 hectares of GSM habitat (Figure 2).

 Offsets for the proposed development are prescribed by both state (DELWP) and federal (DoEE) regulators.
-Offsets prescribed from the EPBC Act and the Guidelines cannot be generated concurrently and will therefore be sourced separately.
-To compensate for the loss of NTGVVP and GSM habitat as a result of the proposed development, an external offset supporting 9.5 hectares of NTGVVP and 123.6 hectares of GSM habitat will be secured in accordance with the EPBC Act Environmental Offsets Policy.
+Offsets prescribed from the EPBC Act and Victoria's Guidelines for the removal, destruction or lopping of native vegetation (the Guidelines) cannot be generated concurrently and will therefore be sourced separately.
+To compensate for the loss of NTGVVP and GSM habitat as a result of the proposed development, an external offset supporting 9.5 hectares of NTGVVP and 114.1 hectares of GSM habitat will be secured in accordance with the EPBC Act Environmental Offsets Policy.

-The external EPBC Act offset for NTGVVP and part of the GSM offset prescription is proposed to be sourced from a 9.5 hectare section of Lot 4 of LP4563 at Shelford - Mt Mercer Road Shelford (Thurlgona) (Figure 3).
+The majority of the external EPBC Act offset requirement for GSM is proposed to be sourced from a 114.1 hectare section of Lots 1- 4 of PS727973 at Sievers Lane, Glenhope (Figure 3).
 An ecological assessment of the proposed external offset area was conducted by Biosis (2018).
-This report provides the basic ecological information to support this OMP and identified one remnant, largely contiguous patch of NTGVVP supporting a significant population of GSM (Figure 4, Biosis 2017).
+This report provides the basic ecological information to support this OMP and identified a contiguous area of GSM habitat known to support a population of GSM (Hamilton Environmental Services 2015, 2019) (Figure 4).